HaoyiZeng/coq-synthetic-computability/README.md

 ## Description
 All the proofs for the paper *Post's Problem in Constructive Mathematics* are in `theories/PostsProblem`.

-- Our construction of approximative step-indexed execution and use functions are in `PostsProblem/step_indexing.v`
 - The limit lemma (Ch.
-IV) in `PostsProblem/limit_computability.v`
+IV) is in `PostsProblem/limit_computability.v`
 - The construction of simple set (Ch.
-V) in `PostsProblem/the_priority_method.v` and `PostsProblem/simpleness.v`
+V) is in `PostsProblem/the_priority_method.v` and `PostsProblem/simpleness.v`
 - The construction of low simple set (Ch.
-VI) in `PostsProblem/lowness.v`
+VI) is in `PostsProblem/lowness.v`
-- The solutions for Post's problem (Ch.
+- The solutions to Post's problem (Ch.
 VII) are summarized in `PostsProblem/low_simple_predicates.v`
+- Our construction of approximative step-indexed execution and use functions (Ch.
+VIII) are in `PostsProblem/step_indexing.v`

 ## Installation